 South Africa and Zimbabwe Safari: Cape Town, Victoria Falls, Hwange National Park, Mana Pools National Park, & More - 14 Days

-The African continent has more than 3,000 protected areas on land, and while you won't be able to cover all of them on this trip, you can get a good look.
-From the treetops of the Kirstenbosch Botanical Gardens in Cape Town and vineyards of the Winelands, you'll continue to the Sabi Sands game reserve and two different national parks to take in all the scenery and safari time the southern region of the continent has to offer.
+The African continent has more than 3,000 protected areas of land, and while you won't be able to cover all of them on this trip, you can get a good look.
+From the treetops of the Kirstenbosch Botanical Gardens in Cape Town and vineyards of the Winelands, you'll continue to the Sabi Sands game reserve and two different national parks in Zimbabwe to take in all the scenery and safari time the southern region of the continent has to offer.